KaiyuWei/PHP-api/readme.md

 6. Sensitive Data Exposure: Only allowed fields can be queried, filtered.

 #### Filtering, Sorting and Pagination
 `QueryFilter` and `QuerySorter` handle filtering and sorting respectively.
 As for pagination, it involves some calculation of the query offset, together with `LIMIT` in sql queries.
-You can find the the interesting logic in methods of `StockService` class.
+You can find the interesting logic in methods of `StockService` class.
+For time limitation I only applied filtering, sorting and pagination to `\api\stock\index`.

 ### Authentication and Authorization
 - When a user logs in, a token is generated, stored in the `token` column of `users` table, and send to the client in response.
 This token can is used for authentication.
 Exception for "Register" and "Login" apis, All the other CRUD options need user authentication.